New York Voices

 Profiles of the artists, music makers, and movers and shakers who created New York City’s vibrant cultural landscape

-Renowned jazz critic Whitney Balliett loves New York.
-A longtime columnist and critic for the New Yorker, he has written about the city's artistic side and night life for fifty years.
+Renowned jazz critic Whitney Balliett (1926–2007) loved New York.
+A longtime columnist and critic for the New Yorker, he wrote about the city's artistic side and night life for fifty years.
 In many ways his writings have helped define the culture of a metropolis where artistic activity is a major attraction.

 Those portrayed include nightclub owners Barney Josephson, Bradley Cunningham, and Max Gordon; comedians Jackie Mason and Bob and Ray; painter Jon Schueler; entrepreneur, writer, and director Julius Monk; and Lola Szladits, who oversees the Berg Collection at the New York Public Library.